Installation and setup. Cloud services.

 the virtual Windows drive under \\users\\YourName\\Zorro.

-- Alternatively to installing, copy a Zorro folder from the Windows disk
+- Alternatively to installing, copy a Zorro installation from the Windows disk

-system or a USB drive into a suited Linux directory.
+system or a USB drive directly into a suited Linux directory.

 A supposed incompatibility of the current Wine version with the Windows COleDateTime